 #2 It would calm me down & help my anxiety

-This isn’t something I like to talk about online at all, but I have always struggled with anxiety.
-It’s still something that I have to work on and deal with, but crocheting helps me calm down.
+I’ve been dealing with anxiety for years, but crocheting helps.
 The repetitive motions make it easier to clear my mind.
 It gives me something else to focus on so I can get my mind off whatever is stressing me out.
 Crocheting gives my hands something to do and all those things can sometimes make the anxiety easier to deal with.

 #3 Crocheting is so much more than hats and blankets